FAQs about STP entry requirements

 What if I do not achieve my predicted grade?

-If you apply based on a predicted grade and are not successful in achieving that grade, you will no longer meet the entry criteria for the programme and your offer will be withdrawn.
-You must notify the School of your final result via email at england.hcsapplicants@nhs.net no later than 14 days from receiving the university notification and before the training start date.
+If you apply based on a predicted grade and are not successful in achieving a grade that meets the entry criteria, you will not be eligible for the programme and your offer will be withdrawn.
+You must notify the NSHCS recruitment team of your final result by the deadline, which will be provided to you.

 If I already have a masters degree in this field, can I skip the masters component of the STP?

-The STP combines full-time work with a part-time MSc.
-Both must be completed.
+No, the STP combines full-time work with a part-time MSc and both must be completed.

 Is the programme looking to recruit new or more experienced graduates?